 - a.
-Proposal Narrative not exceeding stated page limits. - A gender analysis and protection mainstreaming analysis - Cash and voucher assistance (CVA) modality must report on CVA indicators - b.
+Proposal Narrative not exceeding stated page limits. - A gender analysis and protection mainstreaming analysis - Cash and voucher assistances (CVA) modality must report on CVA indicators - b.
 Indicator Table: Including all required PRM indicators and targets for each year (if multi-year). - c.
-Budget Summary - disaggregated by year and for each year of the program period (for multi-year proposals). - d.
-Budget Detail - disaggregated by year and for each year of the program period (for multi-year proposals). - Include total costs by objective and estimated costs by sector, - Total costs divided by country (if applicable) - e.
-Budget Narrative disaggregated by year and for each year of the program period.
+Budget Summary - disaggregated by year and for each year of the program period (for multi-year proposals) - d.
+Budget Detail - disaggregated by year and for each year of the program period (for multi-year proposals). - o Include total costs by objective and estimated costs by sector,

-- f.
+- Total costs divided by country (if applicable) - e.
+Budget Narrative disaggregated by year and for each year of the program period. - f.
 Completed and signed SF-424 and SF-424A.
 PRM requires that Box 21 of the SF-424 be checked. - If the applicant organization has an active registration in SAM.gov that was either created or updated on or after February 2, 2019, then the applicant does NOT need to submit the SF-424B as they will be prompted to complete the representations and certifications in SAM.gov. - g.
 Risk Analysis (separate from Proposal Narrative and from the Security Plan). - h.
-Protection from Sexual Exploitation and Abuse (PSEA) Code of Conduct and a country or regional implementation plan specific to the country of region of the application - Note: Codes of Conduct must be consistent with the updated 2019 IASC Task Force's Six Core Principles.
-The country/regional implementation plan should outline how employees are trained and otherwise made aware of the Code of Conduct, how violations of the Code of Conduct against program participants are reported and followed up on in a safe and confidential manner, how program participants are made aware of the Code of Conduct and a mechanism to report any violations, and whether there is a focal point in the country or regional office for the Code of Conduct. - i.
+Protection from Sexual Exploitation and Abuse (PSEA) Code of Conduct and a country or regional implementation plan specific to the country of region of the application - Note: Codes of Conduct must be consistent with the updated 2019 IASC 2019 IASC Task Force's Six Core Principles Tinciples Tinciples <a href="Task Force's Six Core Principles <a href="Task Force's Six Core Principles

+- i.
 Security Plan. - j.
-Accountability to Affected Populations (AAP) Organization Framework

-- Note: The AAP section of a NOFO proposal narrative is specific to the program being proposed and is distinct from the organizationlevel AAP framework requirement listed here, which is a separate document. - k.
-Key Personnel for award applicant and sub-recipient(s) - Applicants must furnish names, titles, and brief biographical information on the education and experience of key personnel in implementing the program and key supervisory personnel; (i.e., the members of the professional staff in a program supervisory position engaged for or assigned to duties under the award). - I. A Market Analysis and a Program Participant Competency/Capacity Assessment for all proposals that include at least one livelihoods sector objective (or will be disqualified), if applicable.
+Accountability to Affected Populations (AAP) Organization Framework - Note: The AAP section of a NOFO proposal narrative is specific to the program being proposed and is distinct from the organizationlevel AAP framework requirement listed here, which is a separate document. - k.
+Key Personnel for award applicant and sub-recipient(s) - Applicants must furnish names, titles, and brief biographical information on the education and experience of key personnel in implementing the program and key supervisory personnel; (i.e., the members of the professional staff in a program supervisory position engaged for or assigned to duties under the award). - A Market Analysis and a Program Participant Competency/Capacity Assessment for all proposals that include at least one livelihoods sector objective (or will be disqualified), if applicable.
 Please see the General NGO Guidelines for more details. - m.
 Most recent Negotiated Indirect Cost Rate Agreement (NICRA), if applicable, or a de minimis rate calculation of Modified Total Direct Costs (MTDC) if the applicant is eligible and elects to use the de minimis rate. - n.
-Most recent external audit report is required prior to issuance of an award, if proposal is chosen for implementation. - Information in support of any cost-sharing/cost-matching arrangements, if applicable. - p.
-Information detailing the source of any in-kind contributions, if applicable.
+Most recent external audit report is required prior to issuance of an award, if proposal is chosen for implementation. - Information in support of any cost-sharing/cost-matching arrangements, if applicable.

-q.
-Details on any sub-agreements associated with the program including the budget detail (must be part of the budget submission as noted bove), if applicable.
+- p.
+Information detailing the source of any in-kind contributions, if applicable. - q.
+Details on any sub-agreements associated with the program including the budget detail (must be part of the budget submission as noted above), if applicable.